-Section B (Pregnancy History) verification of key pregnancy data:
+Section B (Pregnancy History) verification of key pregnancy data

-In the 2013-2015 NSFG, as in past NSFG surveys, all female respondents were asked questions about each of the pregnancies they have had, whether current or completed.
-They were asked to report these pregnancies in chronological order, starting with the first pregnancy, however in every survey period, some women did not report them in this order.
-Before moving on to questions that are based on pregnancies and pregnancy intervals in correct chronological order, it is critical that the pregnancy information is sorted manually (as in older Cycles before CAPI programming was introduced) or sorted by the programmed instrument (as in Cycle 5 in 1995).

-In 2013-2015, a similar approach was taken as in 2006-2010 and 2011-2013, for sorting and correcting the pregnancy-specific information that women reported, and it was used to improve both the accuracy and completeness of the pregnancy data.
+In the 2015-2017 NSFG, as in past NSFG surveys, all female respondents were asked questions about each of the pregnancies they have had, whether current or completed (i.e., they have ended in live birth, induced abortion, or spontaneous pregnancy loss).
+They were asked to report these pregnancies in chronological order, starting with the first pregnancy, as this order is critical for later questions in the survey.
+However in every survey period, some women did not report them in this order.
+In 2015-2017, a similar approach was taken as in 2006-2010, 2011-2013, and 2013-2015 for sorting and correcting the pregnancy-specific information that women reported before moving beyond Section B, and it was used to improve both the accuracy and completeness of the pregnancy data.